 At some point, all major cosmetics brands were faced with the difficult decision: enter the Chinese market or stick to their principles.
 This is due to China’s requirement of cosmetics to undergo animal testing.
-However, as of January 1st 2021, China has loosened its requirement for animal testing.
+However, on May 1st 2021, China has loosened its requirement for animal testing.
 In short, pre-market animal testing is no longer required for a majority of products that are considered “ordinary”, so long as the brand has obtained a certification of good manufacturing practices (GMP) issued by the cosmetic regulatory authority of the country.
-France is the first country to have the regulatory bodies issue certificates to manufacturers.
+France was the first country to have the regulatory bodies issue certificates to manufacturers.

 However, this does not mean that cosmetics animal testing in China is a thing of the past.
-The requirement still exists for “special” products, which includes sunscreens and hair and skin dyes, and there is also a chance that a product can get pegged for “post-market” animal testing if there is a safety concern.
+The requirement still exists for “special” products, which includes sunscreens and hair and skin dyes, and there is also a chance that a product can get pegged for “post-market” testing, which may or may not be on animals, if there is a safety concern.

 This new regulation falls during a time when the Chinese cosmetics market has enormous potential, as it bounces back from a rough 2020.

 China was one of the few countries where animal testing is still a condition for entering the cosmetics market.
 There are several reasons for this.
 First, Chinese consumers, on average, have a high concern for product safety, and believe doing animal testing to sell cosmetics in China is safer than alternative methods and ensures their safety.
 Secondly, activism in China is low compared to the west.
 Therefore, there are few domestic movements pushing to change the existing realities of cosmetics testing

 Previously, companies that want to sell cosmetics in China must pay to test their products, which is a source of income for laboratories where Chinese scientists work.